top of page

 Do I need to bring a partner?

-As a solo Charleston class I don't teach partner/ 'in hold' work.
+No. I don't teach partner/ 'in hold' work.
 If you would like to learn Lindy Hop, Jive, Swing or Rock n Roll there are already some amazing classes in Sheffield.
 My classes focus on solo dance styles from the 1920's and 1960's, quite often with a theatrical 'showgirl' feel.

 Do I need to be fit and able to dance?